lucasgneccoh/gedlib/compression/README.md

 cmake ..
 make
 ```
 5. Get one of the bash files from the *util_files* folder.
-I put them in the *build* folder, but you can do it from wherever you want, just update the paths in the files.
+I put them in the *build* folder, but you can do it from wherever you want, just update the paths in the file.
 These files are used to simplify execution.
-Define parameters, and execute the bash file using `bash run.sh`.
+Define parameters, and execute the bash file using `bash file_name.sh`.
 There are different ways to run the code, and the tests were made using different execution files.
+I split the tests in different files because running them all together takes a lot of time.
-Your results will be available in the _compression/data/output_ folder.
-I also made another kind of files like `run_2.sh`.
-This file will create two separate files with the results.
-I made this because I was having trouble with the `tar` system call from the C++ code, so I separated the two parts.
+Your results will be available in the _compression/data/output_ folder if you leave the parameters as they are.

 The general structure of the compression folder is the following.